jingjiang57323/jingPortfolio/README.md

 Features:

 Home Page: Welcoming introduction with a personal profile picture and overview.

-About Me (Me): Detailed profile including education, career change story, technical skills, soft skills, and hobbies.
+About Me: Detailed profile including education, career change story, technical skills, soft skills, and hobbies.

 Projects: Highlights of key projects including:

 	BayAirportRides – A comprehensive database design for an airport ride app.
 	ResumeReadyRoll – A frontend design project to help users create resumes quickly.
 	A Quick Game – Interactive drag-and-drop game to learn healthy vs unhealthy foods.

 Photography: A gallery showcasing my photography work.

 Resume: Viewable resume with a dark-themed background effect.

 Contact: Contact form to get in touch.

 Sidebar & Footer: Persistent navigation and social links for easy access.

 Interactive Game: HTML5 drag-and-drop game with instant feedback.

 Technologies Used: